SecretestSquirrel/BTCPyment/README.md

 If running on a Raspberry Pi, you will want to [forward port 8000 in your router settings](https://user-images.githubusercontent.com/24557779/105681219-f0f5fd80-5f44-11eb-942d-b574367a161f.png) so that BTCPYment is also visible at your external IP address.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.

-##### You will want to run gunicorn with nohup so it continues serving in the background.
-In the terminal window currently running BTCPyment, first `CTRL+C`, then:
+- To run BTCPyment so it continues serving in the background, in the terminal window currently running BTCPyment first `CTRL+C`, then:
 ```
 nohup gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app > log.txt 2>&1 &
 tail -f log.txt
 ```
+Once started, do `Ctrl+C` again to regain your terminal.

 ### Embed a Donation Button
 Now embed the donation button into your website HTML: